seedstack/website/content/docs/getting-started/project-types/webapp.md

 To create a Java Web application project from scratch, execute the following command:

-    mvn org.seedstack.tools:seedstack-maven-plugin:scaffold-project -Dtype=web
+    mvn org.seedstack:seedstack-maven-plugin:generate-project -Dtype=web

-This will invoke the scaffold-project goal of the SeedStack maven plugin which will select the latest version of the SeedStack distribution and use its **Web Maven archetype**.
+This will invoke the generate-project goal of the SeedStack maven plugin which will select the latest version of the SeedStack distribution and use it [Web Maven archetype](http://search.maven.org/#browse%7C1221480962).
 The process is interactive and will ask you a few questions about the project to be created.

 # Result